fedora-infra/tahrir/README.rst

 	(tahrir)% pserve --reload development.ini

-The pserve command should output "starting HTTP server on https://localhost:6543" Login to https://localhost:6543 in your web browser (Firefox) using your FAS account username and password.
+The pserve command should output "starting HTTP server on https://localhost:6543".
+Login to https://localhost:6543 in your web browser using your FAS account username and password.
 In order to make yourself an admin of the local copy of tahrir, edit the "development.ini" file by changing the value to "YOUR_FAS_USERNAME@fedoraproject.org" and login.
 You should now be able to see the admin view of tahrir in your local copy at